DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/defaultItemProperties/defaultItemProperties.md

 Configures default item properties.

 ---
-Default property values are applied to newly created (via the UI or during data binding) items if no other values are provided.
+Default property values are applied to newly created items if no other values are provided.

     <!-- tab: index.js -->
     $(function() {